 The academic literature on the subject is vast.
 Our review of it revealed many formal definitions of organizational culture and a variety of models and methods for assessing it.
 Numerous processes exist for creating and changing it.
-Agreement on specifics is sparse across these definitions, models, and methods, but through a synthesis of seminal work

-As someone once said, culture eats strategy for breakfast. by Edgar Schein, Shalom Schwartz, Geert Hofstede, and other leading scholars, we have identified four generally accepted attributes:
+Agreement on specifics is sparse across these definitions, models, and methods, but through a synthesis of seminal work by Edgar Schein, Shalom Schwartz, Geert Hofstede, and other leading scholars, we have identified four generally accepted attributes: